arthur-ruback/pc_pipeline/README.md

-# rob314
+# ROB314

-The hole project has this module but also a [controller](https://github.com/arthur-ruback/husky_controller).
+The project has this module but also a [controller](https://github.com/arthur-ruback/husky_controller).

 ### Instalation using Catkin